alden12/rxfm/README.md

 # RxFM

 Express your apps using nothing else but the awesome power of RxJs.
-A beautiful, minimalistic framework to natively code the internet in observables.
+A beautiful, minimalistic framework to natively code the internet in observable streams.
 The cleanest reactive framework out there.

  ### Hello World:
+ Display a simple hello world.
 ```
 const app = div().pipe(
   children('Hello, World!'),